-Most of the time, Social Security Disability benefits are not taxable.
-However, you might have to pay taxes on your benefits if your income is above a certain amount.
-Some states do not tax disability benefits at all.
+Social Security Disability Insurance (SSDI) benefits are taxable if they exceed a certain threshold when put together with your other income.
+You might have to pay federal taxes this tax season on your benefits if your single or combined income is above a certain amount.

-Taxable benefits will depend on your total yearly income.
-You might have to pay taxes if your income passes the Internal Revenue Service (IRS) threshold:
+The taxability of your benefits will depend on your total yearly income.
+You might have to pay federal taxes if your income passes the Internal Revenue Service (IRS) income threshold for taxation:

 - $25,000 if you’re single or married, filing separately